 The major reason for this is if you could castle out of check then the balance in the chess game would be completely lost.
-Every rule in chess is made with certain purpose and even a small change could show a major domino effect change on the game.
+Every rule in chess is made with a certain purpose and even a small change could show a major domino effect change on the game.

 By this way the essence of the game would be lost.
-It would be easier for any one to escape a check by castling if this was allowed.
+It would be easier for anyone to escape a check by castling if this was allowed.
 Just imagine!

 Let suppose that a rule was made where you could castle even in check.
 Now you just checked your opponent and you are in such a situation that your win is very obvious.

 But then your opponent still has the option of castling left then what will you do!
 I hope you are getting me.